 Recently there have been numerous complaints from people about so-called companies asking them to pay to apply to jobs.

-This fraudulent practice seems to be extremely popular in the oil, gas and energy recruitment field, especially in Middle East, Asia and Africa.
+This fraudulent practice seems to be extremely popular in the oil, gas and energy recruitment field.

 As Petroplan is committed to ethical recruitment, in an effort to raise awareness of good practices and to help people avoid frauds, we have put together a list of some non-legitimate practices and ways to detect them, report them and avoid them in the future.